BrighterCommand/Brighter/docs/adr/0022-add-a-mediator.md

 This approach is intended to enable flexible, event-driven workflows that can handle various business processes and requirements, including asynchronous event handling and conditional branching.

+We are also influenced by the [Arazzo Specification](https://github.com/OAI/Arazzo-Specification/blob/main/versions/1.0.0.md) for defining workflows from AsyncAPI.

 ## Decision